-Although it can be prevented by regular brushing and flossing often treatment is still required.
-Simple treatments can include a professional scale and polish however; in some cases more serious work is needed.
+Although gum disease can be prevented by regular brushing and flossing, treatment may still be required.
+Simple solutions can include a professional scale and polish although, in some cases, more extensive work could still be required.

-Bone Grafts – Artificial bone replaces original bone lost by gum disease, this graft will help with the stability of teeth and reduce teeth loss.
+Artificial bone replaces original bone lost as a result of gum disease; the graft will help with the stability of teeth and reduce the risk of tooth loss.

-Flap Surgery – Incisions are made in the gums to open them up and remove and plaque or tartar that has built up.
-When placed back into position they are move closer to the teeth to prevent any harmful bacteria growing.
+Incisions are made in the gums to open them up and remove and plaque or tartar which may have built up.
+When placed back in position they are moved closer to the teeth to prevent any harmful bacteria growing.

-Soft Tissue Graft – This is soft tissue that is moved to reduce the gap caused by receding gums.
+This is soft tissue which is moved to reduce the gap caused by receding gums.